adambraimbridge/n-es-tools/README.md

 ### Snapshotting and restoring an index

 ```
-# set up a snapshot repository on both clusters
+# set up a snapshot repository for both source and target clusters
 $ next-es-tools repository eu
 $ next-es-tools repository us